-A classification is a type of anomaly that a planet might have, this can range from being a perfect pearl world where the climate is great for habitation, or could be one that makes habitation very difficult or even makes combat on that world likewise rather hard.
+A classification is a type of anomaly that a world might have, this can range from being a perfect pearl world where the climate is great for habitation, or, more likely, could make the world even more hostile than the depths of outer space.
+There are many different anomalies that a world can have, and the following list is not exhaustive.